dougeby/IntuneDocs/intune/includes/intune-notices.md

 There's an upcoming change in workflow for enrollment of iOS devices through one of Apple’s corporate device enrollment methods - Apple Configurator, Apple Business Manager, Apple School Manager, or the Apple Device Enrollment Program (DEP), when using Setup Assistant for authentication.
 This change applies only to devices enrolled with user affinity.

 #### How does this affect me?
 When this change is rolled out in ~~March~~ April, enrollment profiles in Intune in the Azure portal will be updated so that you can specify how devices authenticate and if they receive the Company Portal app.
 There will be an improved workflow to enroll iOS devices through the methods listed above.
+Note:

 - When enrolling new devices and authenticating with Setup Assistant, you’ll be able to choose whether or not to deploy the Company Portal app automatically.
 End users will no longer see the “Identify your device” screen and the “Confirm your device” screen in the enrollment flow.
 - On devices already enrolled via Setup Assistant through one of Apple’s corporate device enrollment methods, you must take action if you want to enable Conditional Access.
 You’ll have to configure an app configuration policy with a specific xml to push the Company Portal down to these devices.
 Directions to do this are in the blog post at the Additional Information link.
 If you choose to push the Company Portal in this manner, end users will no longer see the “Identify your device” screen and the “Confirm your device” screen in the enrollment flow.
-- After this change is rolled out, if you haven't deployed the Company Portal with the app configuration profile mentioned above and if end users download the Company Portal app from the App store, they can sign in, but they'll get an error message.
+- After this change is rolled out, if you haven't deployed the Company Portal with the app configuration profile mentioned above and if end users download the Company Portal app from the App store, they'll can sign in, but they'll get an error message.
 They won't be able to use the app for Conditional Access.

 #### What do I need to do to prepare for this change?
 If you plan on using the modified workflow, you'll want to update your end user guidance to indicate that: